-Owner will file a reclamation plan for the property in accordance with applicable laws and regulations of the County of Racine.
-The reclamation plan shall provide that upon termination of mining activities, that part of the property used for extraction operations shall be allowed to fill with water to form a 50-acre lake.
-The shoreline shall be sloped to provide a stable and gradual transition from the surface elevation to the estimated mean water level.
-Other areas to be restored with topsoil and seeded with a vegetative cover.
-The planting of all vegetation and the construction of all berms and other landscaping features shall be commenced and completed per reclamation phasing plan.
+Owner shall file a reclamation plan for the property in accordance with applicable laws and regulations of the County of Racine.
+The reclamation plan shall provide that upon termination of mining activities, that part of the property used for extraction operations shall be allowed to fill with water to form a lake The shoreline shall be restored with topsoil and returned to agricultural use.
+Slopes shall provide a stable and gradual transition from the surface elevation to the estimated mean water level.